 Prof Luis(Nando) Ochoa

 I am Professor of Smart Grids and Power Systems at The University of Melbourne, Australia and part-time Professor of Smart Grids at The University of Manchester (former UMIST), UK.
 I am an IEEE PES Distinguished Lecturer since 2015 and an IEEE Senior Member since 2012.
 From 2007 to 2010 I was a Research Fellow in Energy Systems at the University of Edinburgh, UK.
 In 2010 I also undertook an industrial secondment with the Edinburgh-based company Psymetrix Ltd (now part of GE).
 I hold a Bachelor's degree in Mechanical and Electrical Engineering received from UNI (Peru), and a Research MSc and a PhD in Electrical Power Engineering, both received from UNESP Ilha Solteira (Brazil).
-I am the co-author of 140+ research papers (list of publications and Research Gate) in peer-reviewed top-class international journals and conferences and 60+ technical reports.
-I am also the co-inventor of one patent filed by Psymetrix Ltd (now part of GE) and one filed by The University of Melbourne.
+I am the co-author of 140+ research papers (list of publications and Research Gate) in peer-reviewed top-class international journals and conferences, 60+ technical reports, and the co-inventor of a patent filed by Psymetrix Ltd (now part of GE) and one filed by The University of Melbourne.

 Interested in Smart Grids?
 The following IEEE Smart Grid and IEEE PES webinars, IEEE Smart Grid Newsletters, and IEEE Power & Energy Magazine articles will give you an idea of our world-class research.

 - Webinars: IEEE Smart Grid 2018 (Q&A), IEEE PES 2018, IEEE Smart Grid 2016, IEEE Smart Grid 2015 (Q&A), and IEEE PES 2014